Karate in Tuam

 Today she is married to Malcolm with two children aged 7 and 9 years old.
 After becoming a mother she returned to karate.

-Marie studies Shotokan Karate under the guidance of Senesi Scott Langley 5th Dan Technical Director of The JKS in the UK & Ireland and Sensei Harry Thompson of Moy Valley Freestyle Karate and Kickboxing.
+Marie studies Shotokan Karate under the guidance of Senesi Dermot O Keeffe 6th Dan Technical Director and Chairman of The JKS Ireland.

-Marie is a professional childcare provider, registered with Galway City and County Childcare committee, Garda vetted, HSE Certified in child protection and has child specific first aid training.
+Marie is a professional Karate Instructor, registered with Galway City and County Childcare committee, Garda vetted, HSE Certified in child protection and has child specific first aid training.

 Being a competitive Martial Artist, her achievements for 2009 include IJKA National Championships medal winner, East Coast International Karate Championships runner up, IMAF European Championships (Germany) runner up, IMAF World Championships (Belgium) runner up.